Mečislovas Leonardas Paliulionis: Lithuanian National Revival

 During Paliulionis' tenure, there were rising tensions between the Lithuanian National Revival and Polish national movements.
 Unlike his predecessor, Paliulionis chose to publicly prioritize his Catholic identity, supporting both Polish and Lithuanian activities as long as they were useful in his Catholic mission.
 For this attribute, Aleksandras Dambrauskas-Jakštas referred to him as a "bishop cosmopolitan", saying, "He was in love only with the dead classical Latin language, and he looked at the living ones only as certain tools, not for raising this or that nationality, but for strengthening Catholicism."
 For example, Paliulionis advocated for the use of the Lithuanian language in local churches and sought government permission to teach religion at primary schools in Lithuanian (granted in 1905), as that helped him to reach the Lithuanian-speaking population.

-Despite of his indifference towards language, Paliulionis did not support priests who were active in the Lithuanian National Revival, as he was more drawn to the Polish style of Catholicism.
+Despite his indifference towards language, Paliulionis did not support priests who were active in the Lithuanian National Revival, as he was more drawn to the Polish style of Catholicism.
 He frequently assigned priests who sympathized with the National Revival to Courland, telling them that they could "spread their Lithuanian ideas [there]", and kept them out of the cathedral chapter, a notable example being Juozas Tumas-Vaižgantas.
 These anti-Lithuanian policies were used by leftist Lithuanian movements as justification to turn away from supporting Catholicism.
 Moreover, that same indifference was used by contemporary Polish and Lithuanian press, including the Przegląd Wszechpolski and Šviesa, to accuse him of either being a Lithuanian or a Polish nationalist, respectively.